ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

-The first WeDO version uses USB so every robot needs to be tethered to a *host* (usually a computer but can also be a Mindstorms EV3 running ev3dev) The second WeDO version uses [link](https://en.wikipedia.org/wiki/Bluetooth_low_energy) BLE (Bluetooth Low Energy, a sub-set of the Bluetooth
+The first WeDO version uses USB so every robot needs to be tethered to a *host* (usually a computer but can also be a Mindstorms EV3 running ev3dev) The second WeDO version uses [BLE](https://en.wikipedia.org/wiki/Bluetooth_low_energy) (Bluetooth Low Energy, a sub-set of the Bluetooth
 4.0 standard) so robots can now be totally autonomous.

 ## Requirements